kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 2. On any node:

 	`$ /opt/bin/etcdctl mk /coreos.com/network/config '{"Network":"10.0.0.0/16"}'`

+	Note the `10.0.0.0/16` is a virtual network address.
+It has nothing to do with master and minions IP addresses assigned by the cloud provider.
+In other words even if your master and minions use address from another network (e.g. 172.16.0x) you can still use `10.0.0.0/16` for your virtual network.

-	> You can use the below command on another node to comfirm if the network setting is correct.
+	> You can use the below command on another node to confirm if the network setting is correct.

 	> `$ /opt/bin/etcdctl get /coreos.com/network/config`